nhorton06/DBDPrediction/README.md

 - GPU: Not currently used (CPU-only PyTorch)

 **Known Limitations**:
-1. Model trains on every container startup (adds ~30-60 seconds to startup time)
+1. Both models train on every container startup (adds ~60-120 seconds to startup time)
 2. No database persistence (stateless predictions only)
 3. Single-threaded Flask server (not production-grade for high traffic)
 4. No authentication/authorization (suitable for local use only)
-5. Training data must be provided via volume mount (`DBDData.csv`)
+5. Training data can be provided via volume mount (`DBDData.csv`) or is included in Docker Hub image

 ## 5) Results & Evaluation